githubarj/docker-task/README.md

 ## Usage

-- Ensure you have docker properly configured on your computer by cheking its version. if it returns command not found kindly refer to the [Docker documentation](https://docs.docker.com/desktop/)
+- Ensure you have docker properly configured on your computer by cheking its version if not kindly refer to the [Docker documentation](https://docs.docker.com/desktop/)

 ```cmd
 docker --version